awesome-archive/techlead/README_EN.md

  - Plan: develop an action plan, how to follow up, how to respond to changes
  - Action: Make a summary, summarize the main points of this communication, give confidence / encouragement

-The methodology is very much~.
+The methodology is very much.

 ## Improve Tech Lead Ability